-We often get asked questions about what we do and how we can help you, so we have put together a list of common FAQ’s to answer some of those burning questions.
+A good mortgage broker can save you time and money by finding the best deal for your circumstances.
+People often ask us what we do, and how we can help, so we have put together a list of FAQs to answer some of those burning questions.

 What does a mortgage broker do?

 - Assessing your financial situation and calculating your borrowing capacity

 - Finding loan options suited to your circumstances